devhalls/spo-operational-scripts/README.md

 scripts/node.sh install grafana

 # ALL NODES: Check the service status
+scripts/node.sh watch_prom_ex
-scripts/node.sh watch_prometheus_ex
+scripts/node.sh status_prom_ex

 # MONITOR: Check the service status
-scripts/node.sh watch_prometheus
+scripts/node.sh watch_prom
 scripts/node.sh watch_grafana
+scripts/node.sh status_prom
+scripts/node.sh status_grafana

 # ALL NODES: Restart the prometheus services
-scripts/node.sh restart_prometheus
+scripts/node.sh restart_prom

 # MONITOR: Restart the grafana services
 scripts/node.sh restart_grafana

+# MONITOR: Edit your prometheus config to collect data from all your replays, then restart
+sudo nano /etc/prometheus/prometheus.yml
+scripts/node.sh restart_prometheus

 # MONITOR: You may need to add the prometheus user to the folders group to avoid permission issues
 sudo usermod -a -G upstream prometheus

-# MONITOR: Edit your prometheus config to collect data from all your replays, then restart
+# MONITOR: You may also need to change the user in the prometheus.yml if you still experience permissions issues
 sudo nano /etc/prometheus/prometheus.yml
-scripts/node.sh restart_prometheus
 ```

 To enable metrics from Cardanoscan API, set the env API key in NODE_CARDANOSCAN_API, then run the following commands: